Avenue A (Manhattan): Asser Levy Place

-A short section of Avenue A from 23rd to 25th Streets in Kips Bay, Manhattan, was cut off from the existing section in 1947 with the construction of Stuyvesant Town and Peter Cooper Village.
+As late as 1943, Avenue A went as far north as 25th Street.
+In 1947, with the construction of Stuyvesant Town and Peter Cooper Village, a short section of Avenue A from 23rd to 25th Streets in Kips Bay, Manhattan, was cut off from the existing section below 14th Street.
 The two-block section was renamed in 1954 after Asser Levy, one of the first Jewish citizens of New York City, and a strong and influential advocate for civil liberties.
 The eastern side of Asser Levy Place contains the Asser Levy Recreation Center, which includes the Asser Levy Public Baths, built in 1905-08.

 Asser Levy Place closed in October 2013 to become part of the Recreation Center The park now contains concrete Ping-Pong tables, a track and field, exercise equipment, and painted children's games such as hopscotch.
 It is being built by New York City Department of Parks and Recreation to replace the western end of the Robert Moses Playground at 42nd Street and FDR Drive being sold to the United Nations, in preparation for a future East River Greenway phase on the FDR Drive, underneath the United Nations headquarters between East 38th and 60th Streets.